vitest-dev/vitest/docs/advanced/api/test-case.md

 function result(): TestResult | undefined
 ```

 Test results.
-It will be `undefined` if test is not finished yet or was just collected.
+It will be `undefined` if test is skipped during collection, not finished yet or was just collected.

 If the test was skipped, the return value will be `TestResultSkipped`: